diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 A Serialization defines a mapping from types to **Serializer** instances (for turning an object into a byte stream) and **Deserializer** instances (for turning a byte stream into an object).
 Set the `io.serializations` property to a comma-separated list of classnames in order to register Serialization implementations.
 Its default value includes org.apache.hadoop.io.serializer.WritableSerialization and the Avro Specific and Reflect serializations (see “Avro Data Types and Schemas” on page 346), which means that only Writable or Avro objects can be serialized or deserialized out of the box.

 Hadoop includes a class called **JavaSerialization** that uses Java Object Serialization.
-Although it makes it convenient to be able to use standard Java types such as Integer or String in MapReduce programs, Java Object Serialization is not as efficient as Writables, so it’s not worth making this trade-off.
+Although it makes it convenient to be able to use standard Java types such as Integer or String in MapReduce programs, `Java Object Serialization is not as efficient as Writables`, so it’s not worth making this trade-off.

 Java Serialization, that is tightly integrated with the language.
 It looked big and hairy and I thought we needed something lean and mean, where we had precise control over exactly how objects are written and read, since that is central to Hadoop.
-The logic for not using RMI was similar.
-Effective, high performance inter-process communications are critical to Hadoop.
-I felt like we’d need to precisely control how things like connections, timeouts and buffers are handled, and RMI gives you little control over those.
+The logic for not using RMI was similar. `Effective, high performance inter-process communications are critical to Hadoop.
+I felt like we’d need to precisely control how things like connections, timeouts and buffers are handled, and RMI gives you little control over those.`

 ##### Serialization IDL
 There are a number of other serialization frameworks that approach the problem in a different way: rather than defining types through code, you define them in a language-neutral, declarative fashion, using an interface description language (IDL).
 The system can then generate types for different languages, which is good for interoperability.
 They also typically define versioning schemes that make type evolution straightforward.